IBM/microservices-traffic-management-using-istio/README.md

 # Steps

-## Part A: Deploy Istio Service Mesh on Kubernetes and sample application
+## Part A: Deploy Istio service mesh and sample application on Kubernetes
 1. [Install Istio on Kubernetes](#1-installing-istio-in-your-cluster)
 2. [Deploy sample BookInfo application on Kubernetes](#2-deploy-bookinfo-application-without-istio)
 3. [Inject Istio envoys on the application](#3-inject-istio-envoys-on-bookInfo-application)